Naval Medical Research Unit South

-Naval Medical Research Unit (NAMRU) SOUTH, formerly known as Naval Medical Research Unit Six, is a biomedical research laboratory of the U.S. Navy located in Lima, Peru.
+Naval Medical Research Unit (NAMRU) SOUTH, formerly known as Naval Medical Research Unit Six, is a biomedical research laboratory of the U.S. Navy located in Callao, Peru.
 It is the only U.S. military command located in South America.
 Its mission is to identify infectious disease threats of military and public health importance and to develop and evaluate interventions and products to mitigate those threats.

 NAMRU SOUTH consists of 143,182 sqft of laboratory and office space in Lima and 5000 square feet of lab space in Iquitos, Peru.
 The Lima facility includes Biosafety Level 3 (BSL-3) facilities, while the other two laboratories are only biosafety level 2 rated.
 The Lima facility also contains a vivarium for animal research that is Association for Assessment and Accreditation of Laboratory Animal Care International (AAALAC) certified.

 Mission

 Implementation of NAMRU SOUTH's mission is via threefold means: